-- Target:X: Target file type - Engine:X-Y: Required engine functionality (range; 0.96) - FileSize:X-Y: Required file size (range in bytes; 0.96) - EntryPoint: Entry point offset (range in bytes; 0.96) - NumberOfSections: Required number of sections in executable (range; 0.96) - Container:CL_TYPE: File type of the container which stores the scanned file.
-Specifying CL_TYPE_ANY matches on root objects only.
+- Target:X: Target file type - Engine:X-Y: Required engine functionality (range; 0.96).
+Note that if the Engine keyword is used, it must be the first one in the TargetDescriptionBlock for backwards compatibility - FileSize:X-Y: Required file size (range in bytes; 0.96) - EntryPoint: Entry point offset (range in bytes; 0.96) - NumberOfSections: Required number of sections in executable (range; 0.96) - Container:CL\TYPE\\: File type of the container which stores the scanned file.
+Specifying CL\TYPE\ANY matches on root objects only.

-- Intermediates:CL_TYPE>CL_TYPE: File types of intermediate containers which stores the scanned file.
+- Intermediates:CL\TYPE\\>CL\TYPE\\: File types of intermediate containers which stores the scanned file.
 Specify 1-16 file types separated by '>' in top-down order ('>' separator not needed for single file type), last type should be the immediate container for the malicious content.
-CL_TYPE_ANY can be used as a wildcard file type. (expr; 0.99.3) - IconGroup1: Icon group name 1 from .idb signature Required engine functionality (range; 0.96) - IconGroup2: Icon group name 2 from .idb signature Required engine functionality (range; 0.96)
+CL\TYPE\ANY can be used as a wildcard file type. (expr; 0.100.0) - IconGroup1: Icon group name 1 from .idb signature Required engine functionality (range; 0.96) - IconGroup2: Icon group name 2 from .idb signature Required engine functionality (range; 0.96)